clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 Enter one part that's real and another part that's faked/mocked.

 #### Few points on the below table :Srikar Sana
-On the first glance seeing your comments i understood that test under discussion is not unit test.
+_On the first glance seeing your comments i understood that test under discussion is not unit test._
-But some times , according to my little experience, few things could be verified at unit test level too.
+_But some times , according to my little experience, few things can be verified at unit test level too._
-So I would like to give my answer with an explanation in two piece format, one for UT and one more for higher level test.
+_So I would like to give my answer with an explanation in two piece format, one for UT and one more for higher level test._
-I am not really sure if this is even allowed. lol.
-I feel like i am changing question paper. double lol.
+_I am not really sure if this is even allowed. lol.
+I feel like i am changing question paper._

 __Test under discussion : HIGHER LEVEL TEST__